keithn/dotnetviteguide/README.md

 ### Windows 11 / Windows Terminal

-By default (at time of writing), the terminal does not automatically close.
+By default (at time of writing), the Windows Terminal does not automatically close.
 However in the terminal settings you can change it so it closes on exit (no matter the exit reason)

 ![image](https://user-images.githubusercontent.com/86080/144360255-2ce34b66-773f-4396-aa08-ff347f5e42a7.png)